inspec/inspec-aws/docs/resources/aws_waf_size_constraint_set.md

 Use the `aws_waf_size_constraint_set` Chef InSpec audit resource to test the properties of a single AWS Web Application Firewall (WAF) size constraint set.

+A complex type that contains SizeConstraint objects, which specify the parts of web requests that you want AWS WAF to inspect the size of.
+If a SizeConstraintSet contains more than one SizeConstraint object, a request only needs to match one constraint to be considered a match.

 ## Syntax

 Ensure that a size constraint set exists.